 - Network pen test

 - Mobile pen test

-Goldilocks might have preferred the softest bed of the bunch, but others would not agree with her choice.
-Web application penetration testings are usually sorted into three categories, and with each test simulating different scenarios, you ought to know what your goal is when choosing one:
+Web application PTs are usually sorted into three categories, and with each test simulating different scenarios, you ought to know what your goal is when choosing one:

 A test that can be performed from an outsider’s point of view or an insider attacker.
-In some cases, the tester will receive limited information about the organization’s information systems, such as user per system.
+In some cases, the tester will receive limited information about the organization’s systems, such as user credentials.
 The tester will then use this information to scan for potential vulnerabilities that can be exploited for malicious purposes.

-The Gray Box is the most common of Pen Tests, and its advantage is the thorough cover of vulnerabilities visible to an outsider and insider attacker.
+The Gray Box is the most common of Pen Tests, and its advantage is the comprehensive coverage of vulnerabilities visible to an outsider and insider attacker.

 This test requires the organization to provide the software’s source code, including characterization and detailed information.